Jan Crouch

 Janice Wendell Crouch (/kɹaʊtʃ/) (née Bethany; May 14, 1938 – May 31, 2016) was an American religious broadcaster.
 Crouch and her husband, Paul, founded the Trinity Broadcasting Network (TBN) in 1973.

 Early life and ministry

 Crouch was the daughter of Reverend and Mrs. Edgar W. Bethany, and grew up in Columbus, Georgia.
 Her father served as an Assemblies of God pastor, and was the founding president of Southeastern University (Florida).
 While attending Evangel College in Springfield, Missouri, Crouch met Paul F. Crouch.
-They married in 1957, and have two sons, Paul Jr. and Matthew, both of whom are high-ranking officials and program hosts on TBN.
+They married in 1957, and have two sons, Paul Jr. and Matthew.
 Jan Crouch also loved children and was well known in the early days of TBN for a child's puppet (a little pink girl in a dress) she called Babushka.